NikolaiProgramist/php-project-57/README.md

 ### Docker

-Uncommiting database variables, and set driver to the `pgsql` in the `.env.example`:
+Uncommit database variables, and set driver to the `pgsql` in the `.env.example`:

 ```text
 DB_CONNECTION=pgsql